ibm-cloud-docs/account/catalog-custom-private.md

 # Customizing what's available in your private catalogs
 {: #restrict-by-user}

+Private catalogs provide a way to centrally manage access to products in the {{site.data.keyword.cloud}} catalog and your own catalogs.
 You can customize your private catalogs to make specific solutions available to users in your account.
 By doing so, you can ensure that your catalogs are relevant to your business.
 {: shortdesc}

 Let's say you're an operations admin for your team, and you require access to all products in the {{site.data.keyword.cloud_notm}} catalog.
 A member of your team is tasked with a specific project, for example, building a voice-enabled chatbot by using {{site.data.keyword.conversationshort}}, {{site.data.keyword.speechtotextshort}}, and {{site.data.keyword.texttospeechshort}}.
 And, you want them to access only those products in the {{site.data.keyword.cloud_notm}} catalog.